Gravel Bike - Morocco

 Tyres

-We've used a selection of tyres over the years from semi-slick 1.8 to DH 2.4 The best, in our opinion is without a doubt the Maxxis High Roller II 2.35 or High Roller LUST 2.35 or something similair.
-The terrain is very rocky and technical in areas and the chance of a pinch flat is quite high.
-Thorns are not usually an issue but you do need to watch out for cactus!
-I'm a big fan of tubeless tyres in Spain where it seems to be ok to just fit, inflate and leave them alone.
+We've used a selection of tyres over the years and recommend a tyre with a width of at least 32mm.
+The terrain can be rocky and technical in areas and the chance of a pinch flat is quite high.
+Thorns are not usually an issue.
+I'm a big fan of tubeless tyres where it seems to be ok to just fit, inflate and leave them alone.

 Bars and Nightlife